AnurupGuha/google_ML_crashcourse/google_mlcourse.md

   - Stochastic gradient descent> the loss function update happens for every randomly selected sample
   - Mini-batch gradient descent> the loss function gets updated based on the average taken over a set of samples
   - for multiple features, the gradient will be a vector of partial derivatives with respect to weights
+  - -(del)f denotes the direction of greatest decrease of f

 Note:
 - For linear regression problems, starting values of the weights and baises are not important